tanhongit/SamuraiCRM/README.md

 The goal is to teach you how to build your own modules and at the end of the road, create complete modular applications.

+Modular applications offer a different way to work on your application.
+Since you're focusing on building small reusable components instead of one big application, adding or removing features become easier.

+By having a set of components, we could have multiple applications sharing some features but also having their own specificities.

 # Demo

 You can try it at https://railssamuraicrm.herokuapp.com/